JuliaDocs/DemoCards.jl/docs/quickstart/usage_example/basics/hide_your_card_from_index.md

 For example, `[hidden card](@ref hidden_card)` generates a reflink to the [hidden page](@ref hidden_card), note that it doesn't get displayed in [quickstart index page](@ref quickstart).

+!!! note
+    If you don't pass a index template to `makedemos`, i.e., `makedemos(demodir)`, then it does not generate an index page for you.
+In this case, `hidden` keyword does not change anything, for obvious reasons.